-The city of Vienna has increased its investments to boost the economy and secure jobs.
-The main priorities are still in the expansion of the infrastructure, education, childcare, health, social welfare and culture.
-The city of Vienna has invested et 4.4 billion into the recovery of the economy, with special importance given to the backing of SMEs, and to hospitals Experimental projects, such as the free model estate, housing projects designed by and for women, integration projects and passive houses are important to further improve quality.
-Around 7 000 subsidised new apartments are hult each vear and nursing homes.
-Another priority is the integration of young people into the labour market through improvement of skills.
-Measures for improving infrastructure concern the R&D and technology sectors, as well as public transportation.
-A new programme for the development of social housing has also been adopted.
-The construction of new free kindergartens is also being promoted. מרכיטנוג למלוו ליכוני
+Austria A particular example of public The city of Vienna has increased action for preventing social its investments to boost the polarisation is the housing economy and secure jobs.
+The and urban renewal policy in main priorities are still in the Viellia: Strategic localisation of expansion of the infrastructure, public and substance nousing, education, childcare, health, areas, and a comprehensive social weltare and culture.
+The model of urban renewal are city of Vienna has invested considered as very important. €4.4 billion into the recovery Vienna has a long tradition of of the economy, with special social housing and sustainable importance given to the backing urban renewal.
+The benefits of of SMEs, and to hospitals preventing social polarisation and nursing homes.
+Another are well known at international priority is the integration of level too.
+Today, social housing young people into the labour includes approximately market through improvement of 220 000 community-owned skills.
+Measures for improving and 200 000 subsidised rental infrastructure concern the R&D apartments, and also those built and technology sectors, as well by non-profit or commercial as public transportation.
+A new building societies.
+Since 1995, programme for the develonment special emphasis has been placed of social bousing has also been on the comprehensive quality odonted The construction of of subsidised housing (property audpted.
+The constitution of developer's competition). new Iree Kindergartens is also Experimental projects, such as being promoted. the free model estate, housing projects designed by and lor passive houses are important to further improve quality.
+Around 7 000 subsidised new apartments ac can year.

-Croatia

-Social polarisation and marginalisation has increased over the past two decades as a result of the deep transformations in the country and also of the effects of the war.
+Almost all counties of the country are situated along borders (with the exception of three).
+Territorial integration along borders is being promoted through cross-border cooperation programmes, both with EU countries (Adriatic Programme) and with non-EU ones (Croatia-Bosnia and Herzegovina Programme).
+Co-operation stretches over a wide range of activities and issues: promotion of sustainable socio-economic development, protection of the environment and of the natural and cultural heritage, development of tourism, etc. Croatia Social polarisation and marginalisation has increased over the past two decades as a result of the deep transformations in the country and also of the effects of the war.
 It affects both marginal rural areas and cities.
 Specific programmes are targeted at the development of specific disadvantaged regions (for instance, islands).
 In 2007, a Memorandum on Joint Inclusion was signed by Croatia and the EU to stimulate social inclusion.
 The programme comprises housing policy measures, measures in the field of active labour market policy, measures for people in a disadvantaged social position (disabled people, refugees and war veterans, Roma) as well as measures on health care and social welfare.
-Almost all counties of the country are situated along borders (with the exception of three).
-Territorial integration along borders is being promoted through cross-border co-operation programmes, both with EU countries (Adriatic Programme) and with non-EU ones (Croatia-Bosnia and Herzegovin attende so co-operation stretches over a wide range of activities and issues: promotion of sustainable socio-economic development, protection of the environment and of the natural and cultural heritage, development of tourism, ec.

-٦